 *University refund policy directs that when a student has been suspended or expelled that refunds are not available except for a pro-rated board refund.

-Students are advised that in addition to the sanctions/outcomes that may be imposed for violations of the Code of Conduct, there may be other consequences of their behavior.
+Students are advised that in addition to the resolution outcomes that may be applied for violations of the Code of Conduct, there may be other consequences of their behavior.
 For example, a student’s immigration status may be adversely affected, financial aid may be impacted, he or she may not be eligible for other campus opportunities, including but not limited to membership or participation in certain organizations, certain honors, awards and scholarships, leadership positions, study abroad, club sports or varsity athletics.

 Decisions made through a formal resolution process can be appealed within five (5) business days from the date of notification of the decision.
 The appeal must be based on one or more of the following grounds: